 I actually learned about jewelry making first when I was abroad.
 Stumbled upon an advertisement about jewelry making.
-I went to the class and got hooked ever since and now expand to some other projects!
+I then went to the class and got hooked ever since and now expand to other projects!
 It’s fascinating to see how easy it is (of course with some practice) to make a pair of earrings!

 It’s therapeutic and relaxing to indulge yourself in the world of creating your artwork, be it in the traditional format where you glue and join all the materials together or in the digital format.

 I’m not yet a huge fan of coloring but I did give it a try.
 It’s surprisingly relaxing.
 I found myself lost in the wonderland of colors because I was busy trying to figure out what color to use.
-I was also amazed that I wanted to keep coloring untill it’s done!
+I was also amazed that I wanted to keep coloring until it’s done!